Governors face tough decisions as coronavirus lockdowns set to expire by May 1

 As of Monday morning, the states whose lockdown orders expire by May 1 are Alabama, Alaska, Arizona, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Michigan, Mississippi, Montana, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, Tennessee and Texas.

-At least three of those states – Florida, South Carolina and Texas – have already lifted some restrictions or plan to this week.
+At least four of those states – Florida, Georgia, South Carolina and Texas – already have lifted some restrictions or plan to this week.

 Florida Gov. Ron DeSantis, a Republican, gave the green light for some outdoor areas in the state to reopen late last week even as he cautioned that social distancing guidelines should remain in place.
 Florida has been one of the state’s hardest hit by the contagion with almost 26,000 confirmed cases of COVID-19 and 764 deaths.